Frequently Asked Questions

-It seems like there’s 30 people running — I’m not sure who I’d even want to work for!
+It seems like there’s 30 people running for President — I’m not sure who I’d even want to work for!

 At this stage, that’s totally understandable.
 During the application process, you’ll be required to upload a recent resume.
 And then you’ll be asked to select which candidates you’d consider working for, if you are actively seeking to participate in 2020.
 Select as many as you want (or none!) and we’ll send your resume to that campaign after the conference as someone interested in that candidate’s effort.

 I like campaigns and politics, but I’m not sure I’m interested in advance.